Will we see snow twice in one week?

-A Winter Weather Advisory will likely be issued, but it hasn't happened yet.

-But good news, highs will be in the 60s and 70s next week!
+Sick of winter yet?
+Well, hang on until next week.
+Temperatures will be in the 70s by late next week!

 Will we see snow twice in one week?